nohat/dimming/docs/resources/kickoff_post.md

 Imagine:

-- **Every light smoothly transitions** when you ask it to, whether it's a slow sunrise simulation or a quick fade.
+- **Every light responds natively** when you ask it to, whether it's a gradual sunrise or a quick fade.

 - **"Hold-to-dim" just works** for any dimmable light, with instant responsiveness from your physical buttons or UI.